home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2. Ensure that location (GPS) is enabled on your device.
 3. Turn off battery optimizations for the app.
 4. Ensure that all 3 of the Location toggles are enabled in App Configuration > Manage Sensors in the Android app.
 5. Turn on unrestricted data for the Android app.
+(Samsung users will need to disable data saver for Home Assistant as well.)
 6. Check that background access setting under App Configuration shows the app has proper access.

 ## Using a self-signed certificate leads to a blank page in Android